-When you are finished running a locomotive address, set the speed to 0 and release if from your throttle so that it is available for other throttles to select and run.
+When you are finished running a locomotive address, release if from your throttle so that it is available for other throttles to select and run.

 Radio & Infrared Throttles must be plugged in to LocoNet to release an addresses from your throttle.
-You can disable this safety feature by setting your DT300's Op#3 to one of the values that allows tetherless release (See Section 25 for instructions).
+You can disable this safety feature by setting your DT400's Op#3 to one of the values that allows tetherless release (See Section 25.2.2 for instructions).